-BC Gas proposed the use of a DCF test performed from the utility's perspective over a 20 year time horizon.
 BC Gas also suggested that a Multiple Resource Cost ("MRC") test "... be made available to government in deciding whether public funds should be provided in support of a system extension or alternative energy forms in recognition of broader social goals."
 (T9: 1228).
 The MRC test as originally proposed by BC Gas compared the cost of gas service to an area with the cost of service with electricity, fuel oil, or propane (Exhibit 6: 95).